CtrlK

 Trigger Term Quality

 Includes strong natural keywords users in this domain would use: COBRA, FBA, FVA, gene knockouts, flux sampling, SBML, systems biology, metabolic engineering.
-These cover the major terms and acronyms a user would naturally mention.
+These cover the key terms and acronyms a user would naturally mention.

 3 / 3